updated on 17 January 2023

 Second, research is vital in differentiating firms and identifying the type of firm that’s right for you.
 And within each category, every firm is unique even though many of them look similar from the outside.
 It's hard to tell apart medium-sized commercial firms based in London, for example, until you get to know them individually, discover their USP and get a feel for their culture.

-But remember that all firms have subtle differences to their competitors and you’ll need to convey an appreciation of the specific firm you’re applying to in order be successful and ensure you’re making the right choice.
+But remember that all firms have subtle differences to their competitors, and you’ll need to convey an appreciation of the specific firm you’re applying to in order to be successful and ensure you’re making the right choice.